laplcebeltrami/NIHbiosketch/README.md

 2) Then login into SciENcv using NIH eRA Commons credentials https://www.ncbi.nlm.nih.gov/sciencv/

-Then you need to generate a new document using the NIH Biosketch format.
+3) Then you need to generate a new document using the NIH Biosketch format.
 For Contribution to Science, citations should be linked from either "My Biblography" or ORCID.

-If you did not updated your My Biblography trhough NIH, some citations may not be shown.
+Notes: If you did not updated your My Biblography trhough NIH, some citations may not be shown.
+It might be easy to copy and paste from MSWORD into Description.
+However, the order of citations may not match so need to manually reorder in the Description.